paritytech/substrate/bin/utils/subkey/SECURITY.md

 The following information is not exhaustive but meant to prevent the typical mistakes.
 You can read more about security and risks in the [Polkadot Wiki](https://wiki.polkadot.network/docs/learn-account-generation).
 The Polkadot network offers a few **test networks** such as **Westend** (at the time of writing).
-Those test network are great to experiment and learn safela as you can lose tokens on those networks without any financial consequences.
+Those test network are great to experiment and learn safely as you can lose tokens on those networks without any financial consequences.

 `subkey` generates and provides 2 pieces of **secret** information:
 - **secret phrase**: a bunch of words, exactly 12 by default